The dead branches of a tree; dead branches or trees.

 “Who found the victim?” asked Special Agent Hales without looking away from the body.

 “Georgia Department of Transportation mowing crew,” Sheriff Hinson said.
-“One of their men walked up into the wooded a hundred feet that way to take a leak out of view of the interstate.
+“One of their men walked up into the wooded area a hundred feet that way to take a leak.
 Claims he caught a foul stench and noticed buzzards circling overhead.
 Figured it was a dead animal, a wild hog or such, and though he’d take a peek.
 Made his way ‘round that ravine over yonder and saw something curious.
 Thought it might be a decomposing animal carcass, but it looked strange to him from a distance, so he decided to get a better look-see.
 Curiosity got the best of him, I guess.
 It always does.”
 Hinson chuckled, but lost his grin when the agents remained stoic.

-Hales snorted as his partner and Special Agent Delvecchio spoke up, obviously frustrated with the man’s slow, winding southern drawl as evidenced by the scowl ripped across his red face.
+Hales snorted as his partner, Special Agent Delvecchio, spoke up, obviously frustrated with the man’s slow, winding drawl as evidenced by the scowl ripped across his red face.
 “Go on sir.”

 “When the worker got closer, he ain’t seen no dead hog at all, but a body.
 He told his supervisor and 911 Dispatch got the call from GDOT’s office in Macon.
 A couple deputies called out here to check.”

-“Thanks sheriff,” said Delvecchio.
+“Thanks, Sheriff Hinson,” said Delvecchio.
 “That’ll be all for now.”
-He waved the official off.
-“We’ll motion to you after our initial walk-through.
-You can inform the photographer and techs to complete their work afterward, and not a moment before.
-You understand?”
+He motioned the official to step away and give them room.
+“We’ll call you over after an initial walk-through.
+Inform the photographer and techs they can get to work afterward.”

-Hinson opened his mouth to speak, thought better of it and slunk away.
-They took their cue, snapped on matching opaque latex gloves and microfiber booties before moving closer to the body, careful not to disturb the scene.
+Hinson opened his mouth to speak, thought better of it and slunk away with his head bowed like a banished child.
+They took the cue and snapped on nitrile gloves and microfiber booties before moving closer to the body, careful not to disturb the scene.